skrey/yellow-extensions/features/gallery/README.md

 ## How to show image captions

-Image captions can be configured in file `system/settings/text.ini`.
+Image captions can be configured in the text settings.
+Open file `system/settings/text.ini` and add a new line for each image.
+An image caption consists of file name and description.

 ## Settings

-The following settings can be configured in file `system/settings/system.ini`:
+The following settings can be configured in your text settings.

 `GalleryStyle` = gallery style, e.g. `photoswipe`, `simple`